About our data

 We use Graduate Outcomes data to compile the statistics in several sections on our course pages.
 Before we publish any figures based on the Graduate Outcomes survey, we first ensure that there are at least 10 people who responded for the course or subject being reported and that they make up at least half (50%) of the people who could have responded.

 HESA, who undertook the survey, reviewed the survey data for impacts of the pandemic on the experience of these graduates.
-They saw little overall change and concluded that any impact would vary from course to course and in ways which cannot be detected from the data.
+HESA found little change in the data which could be firmly attributed to the pandemic rather than normal year-on-year variation.

 In the ‘Earnings after the course’ section